What is the Afritwin Challenge?

 “Challenge 08” continued this work, and created a stronger bond when students and staff from both Qhasana and the Glen visited us and formed links with local primary schools too.
 They also worked with the local Rotary to create a new community li-brary at Qhasana High School.

-The “Challenge 10” group concentrated their attention on providing Qhasana with classroom resources, including English-Xhosa dictionaries, musical instruments and sports equipment, to help improve matriculation pass rates, which have increased from 22% to 67% since 2009!
+The “Challenge 10” group concentrated their attention on providing Qhasana with classroom resources, including English-Xhosa dictionaries, musical instruments and sports equipment, to help improve matriculation pass rates, which then increased from 22% to 67% in 2009!

-During “Challenge 12” we increased the quality of five classrooms, which had bare fea-tureless walls, as well as providing subject specific teaching materials.
+During “Challenge 12” we increased the quality of five classrooms, which had bare featureless walls, as well as providing subject specific teaching materials.
 We continued this classroom renovation work as part of “Challenge 14”.
-This year we have also paid for a local carpenter to repair the many broken desks and chairs and topped up the supplies of dictionaries and other teaching materials in their school.
-We have also sponsored a former Qhasana High school student by paying her university fees.
-Next year we hope to be able to welcome two
+Last year we paid for a local carpenter to repair the many broken desks and chairs and topped up the supplies of dictionaries and other teaching materials in their school.
+We also sponsored a former Qhasana High school student by paying her university fees.

-There are also some continuing aspects of the Afritwin Project that happen annually including sponsored scholarships for the hardest working pupils at Qhasana, and fundraising events, such as the Quiz and the Auction of Promises.
+In addition to these annual projects there are also some continuing aspects of the Afritwin Project that happen continually including sponsored scholarships for the hardest working pupils at Qhasana, and fundraising events, such as the Quiz and the Auction of Promises.

 How You Can Help